Miro vs FigJam (2026): Which Online Whiteboard Is Right for Your Team?

 → Choose FigJam if:

 Your team uses Figma for design work.
-FigJam is the no-brainer addition — it's free with your Figma plan, seamlessly connected, and perfect for brainstorming, retrospectives, and design workshops.
+FigJam is the no-brainer addition — it's free with your Figma plan, smoothly connected, and perfect for brainstorming, retrospectives, and design workshops.
 It's simpler, faster, and more enjoyable than Miro for design-adjacent collaboration.

 → Choose Miro if: